February 10, 11 | 11am–4:30pm | 207 Water Street | Free

 Historically, these small wooden boxes were given by seafarers to their wives, sweethearts, daughters, and loved ones when they returned from a long voyage.
 The small boxes open to reveal sentimental messages surrounded with intricate mosaics of shells and found objects arranged in exquisite geometric patterns and motifs such as hearts, anchors, and flowers.

-Using beads, buttons, and shells, families and friends of all ages are invited to the Seaport Museum’s introductory galleries where we’ll continue the tradition together.
+Using beads, buttons, and shells, families and friends of all ages are invited to the Seaport Museum where we’ll continue the tradition together.
+Advanced registration is suggested for this free activity but walk-ups will be accommodated as possible.
+Supplies are available on a first-come first-served basis, and space is limited.

 Please Note This is a Past Program, Event, or Activity